jac-davis/national-parks/README.md

 ## What does this project do?

-1. Web-scrapes U.S. national park rankings from various travel bloggers websites.
+1. Web-scrapes U.S. national park rankings from various travel-blogger websites.
 2. Cleans the data for accurate comparison of rankings between blogs.
 3. Merges the different rankings from each blog to create a complete rank for all 63 U.S. national parks.